-Note that $\Sigma^{R/K}_{sd}$ is allowed to depend on the quasi-momentum $k$, since, due to the photon admixture with momentum transfer, it effectively no longer describes a completely stationary atom.
+Note that $\Sigma^{R/K}_{sd}$ are allowed to depend on the quasi-momentum $k$, since, due to the photon admixture with momentum transfer, they effectively no longer describe a completely stationary atom.
 This effective delocalization of the atoms is not an actual physical process, but rather a mathematical trick to accommodate the loop reduction procedure shown in Fig.~\ref{fig:loop_red_Mcar}.
 In fact, we construct $\tilde{\mathcal{G}}_{sd}$ via

 with

 where $\star_\omega$ indicates a particle-hole convolution in frequency only, i.e.